Accessibility Tools

 • Assistive devices such as crutches and walkers are recommended to maintain balance and stability while walking for several weeks.

-• Start rehabilitation (physical therapy) as recommended by your surgeon to improve range of motion.
+• Start rehabilitation (physical therapy) as recommended by your surgeon to improve your range of motion.
 You should begin appropriate exercises to stretch and strengthen the foot and ankle muscles.

 • Keep the surgical site clean and dry.
 Instructions on surgical site care and bathing will be provided.